INRIM/optical-link-data-format/README.md

 > **_NOTE:_** The reference oscillator must be accurate, in the sense that the discrepancy between its actual frequency and its nominal frequency must be $\lessapprox 10^{-13}$

+## Examples
+See the Example folder for fictitious data used to test the data format before the March 2023 campaign of the project ROCIT.

 ## Funding
 ![badge](./Acknowledgement%20badge.png)